 There are many ways to customize this project and different ways to assemble it, so you can choose to make your tree however you like.
 Different fabrics, for example, will make each tree look really unique.
-We used a white poster board as our base and attached the fabric with hot glue, but you could use other fabric glue, Mod Podge or Tear-Mender, too.
+We used a white poster board as our base and attached the fabric with hot glue, but you could use other fabric glue, or Mod Podge.
 Instead of the poster board, you could also use a canvas.
 Then you can choose whether to frame it or not!

 Scrap Fabric Christmas Tree Art Materials

 - Scrap Fabrics in Assorted Christmas Colors (I used 7 different fabrics)

 How to Make Scrap Fabric Christmas Tree Art